NestScale Blog

 When to use

-This model is particularly useful in cases where your business wants to recognize the significance of both initial customer engagement and the conversion-generated interactions.
+This model is particularly useful in cases where your business wants to recognize the significance of both initial customer engagement and conversion-generated interactions.

 Example